codepath/android_guides/Configuring-a-Parse-Server.md

 * If GCM is fully setup, your app if properly configured should register itself with your Parse server.
 Check your `_Installation` table to verify that the entries were being saved.
 Clear your app cache or uninstall the app if an entry in the  `_Installation` table hasn't been added.

 * Inside your `AndroidManifest.xml` definition, make sure your `gcm_sender_id` is prefixed with `id:` (i.e. `id:123456`).
 Parse needs to begin with an `id:` to work correctly.

-* Make sure that your SERVER_URL is set on the client side with a trailing '/'.

 * You can use this curl command with your application key and master key to send a push to all Android devices: